deafmute1/alfred-linkwarden/README.md

 - You need create a `Script Filter` with the script `bash ./helper.sh collection 16 "$@"`, where `16` is the specific collection id.
 -  You can retrieve this id by looking at the url of a collection when it is open in your browse, it will be the final value in the path.

+This workflow supports some special meta "magic" arguments.
+To view them, use `lw workflow:help`.
+To force the workflow to check for and install updates, use `lw workflow:update`.

 ## TODO
 - Download and display favicons? - expensive
 - Show generic icons for collections, links and each preserved format